How Does Life Insurance Work?

 Life Insurance Terminology

-Below is a short list of common terms you might come across while shopping for your life insurance policy:
+Below is a short list of common terms you might come across while shopping for your universal life, whole life, or term life insurance policy in Chicago:

 Annuity: Also known as a monthly or yearly premium, this is a contract that describes a fixed premium that the policyholder will pay out at regular intervals.
 This either lasts for the duration of the policy in term insurance, or the policyholder’s life for permanent insurance.